the AI bench

 Reference entryEstimatedRead →

-SOTA open-source voice cloning — 5-second reference audio, paralinguistic tags `[laugh]` `[sigh]` `[cough]` native in Turbo, <150 ms latency, ethical PerTh watermarking baked in.
+SOTA open-source voice cloning — 5-second reference audio, paralinguistic tags `[laugh]` `[sigh]` `[cough]` native in Turbo, <150 ms latency, ethical PerTh watermarking on by default.
+The June 10, 2026 Multilingual v3 release keeps the same 0.5B Llama backbone and MIT license while extending coverage to 25 total languages (incl.
+4 dialects + 6 tuned Language Packs).

 voiceEstimatedRead →